 by Alexander Mackay

-It's commanding the headlines, all the talk and discussion about the introduction of red & yellow cards in cricket at the end of this season when the MCC issue a new code to come into effect on 1 October 2017.
+It's commanding the headlines, all this talk and discussion about the introduction of red & yellow cards intp cricket at the end of this season when the MCC issue a new code to come into effect on 1 October 2017.
 Could it become a reality and could we see it in Switzerland too?

-Changes to the ICC regulations don't necessarily find their way into Swiss domestic cricket.
-But we are talking about the MCC Laws of Cricket and any changes to the MCC code will have an effect on us in Switzerland (and indeed in Europe) because those are the ones we play by.
-All variations to the MCC Laws of Cricket have to be in our local Rules & Regulations, in the case of Swiss domestic cricket, that means they have to be explicitly documented in the CSPL or Pickwick Twenty20 Rules & Regulations.
+Changes to cricket regulations don't necessarily find their way into Swiss domestic cricket.
+The ICC limited overs regulations for example.
+But the MCC Laws of Cricket are different in that those are the ones we play by.
+Any changes to the MCC code will have an effect on us in Switzerland (and indeed in Europe) as they are automatically adopted.
+Variations to the MCC Laws of Cricket have to be in our local Rules & Regulations, in the case of Swiss domestic cricket, that means they have to be explicitly documented in the CSPL or Pickwick Twenty20 Rules & Regulations.

-Even though the season is a number of weeks away, and 1 October is after our season ends, as an umpire and cricket enthusiast I decided to start investigating what changes are likely to occur.
+Even though the season is a number of weeks away, and 1 October is after our season ends, as an umpire and cricket enthusiast I decided to investigate what changes are likely to occur.

 There are many journalists and cricket pundits writing about these changes, but, on reading reports & articles on this subject, not excluding the MCC Laws of Cricket consultation paper for 2017 Code, I'd like to share my interpretation and assumptions with you.